frederic-perez/AmE-dictionary/data/idioms.md

 __an accident waiting to happen__
 __an act of God__ A natural disaster, or any similar large-scale event beyond human control. _I don’t care about a little rain—only an act of God will keep us from getting married today._
 __an armchair something__
+__an earful__
 __an early riser__ Someone who wakes up and is more active and alert in the early hours of the morning.
-__an eye for an eye, a tooth for a tooth__ _proverb_ :two: Compensation or retribution that is (or should be) of an equal amount or degree to the injury or offense that was originally dealt.
+__an eye for an eye, a tooth for a tooth__ _proverb_ :three: Compensation or retribution that is (or should be) of an equal amount or degree to the injury or offense that was originally dealt.
 The saying comes from various passages in the Bible, including in Exodus, Leviticus, and Deuteronomy. _I cannot be placated by paltry excuses of reparation!
 An eye for an eye, a tooth for a tooth—this I demand from all who have wronged me._
 __an honest buck__ Honest, legal work or income.
 Often used in the phrase “make/earn an honest buck.”
 Primarily heard in US. _After 10 years working for the mob, Jeremy was ready to finally start making an honest buck._
 __an honest mistake__ :two: A mistake made unintentionally or unknowingly and without the intention of causing harm; a mistake that anyone might have made in similar circumstances.
 __an iron fist__